N2-Sys/SK-Gradient/README.md

 ## Examples

-We provide a reproducible example of applying SK-Gradient to the CTR prediction task.
+We provide a reproducible example of applying SK-Gradient to CTR prediction tasks.
 We use the DeepFM model provided by [DeepCTR-torch](https://github.com/shenweichen/DeepCTR-Torch) and the Criteo dataset.
 Please refer to our [CTR-Prediction-Example](https://github.com/N2-Sys/SK-Gradient/tree/main/examples) for details.